Pictures at an Exhibition (Emerson, Lake & Palmer album): Reissues

 The album was reissued in 2001 with a new master and a bonus studio version of the suite recorded in 1993 that was released The Return of the Manticore (1993) box set and some pressings of In the Hot Seat (1994).
 A new remaster was issued in a 2005 Deluxe Edition included the live performance of the suite from the 1970 Isle of Wight Festival.
-The album was remastered once more in 2016, containing live tracks from the 1972 Mar y Sol Festival and the 1970 Lyceum Theatre concert.
+The album was remastered once more in 2016, containing live bonus tracks from the 1972 Mar y Sol Festival (actually only the track "Pictures at an Exhibition (Medley)") and the December 9, 1970 Lyceum Theatre concert (almost the complete show).

 Track listing

 All music by Modest Mussorgsky, except where noted.
 All lyrics by Greg Lake and Richard Fraser.